- Stock trade fee

 Overall, Thinkorswim is well-received by investors.
-Since the platform is owned by TD Ameritrade, its Better Business Bureau and Trustpilot pages have very little feedback to go on.
+But its Better Business Bureau (BBB) and Trustpilot pages have very little feedback to go on.
+Thinkorswim has an A+ rating with the BBB but isn’t accredited and has no reviews.
+On Trustpilot, the platform has only three customer reviews.
 Luckily, Redditors have plenty to say.

 Redditors rave about the platform’s robust research tools, solid customer support and paper trading service.
-The two most common complaints?
+The most common complaint?
 Slow fill times.

-The trading platform’s dedicated mobile app receives mixed reviews.
-As of August 2021, it earns 4.7 out of 5 stars in the Apple App Store after 240,390 ratings but only 3.3 out of 5 stars in Google Play after 10,556 ratings.
-Apple users love the app’s real-time charting tools and workstation setup.
-Google users complain that the app is buggy, glitchy and slow.
+The trading platform’s dedicated mobile app receives overwhelmingly positive reviews across both app stores.
+As of February 2022, it earns 4.7 out of 5 stars in the Apple App Store after more than 263,000 ratings and 3.9 out of 5 stars in Google Play after more than 11,000 ratings.
+Satisfied Apple and Android users love the app’s real-time charting tools and workstation setup.
+Dissatisfied customers complain that the app is buggy, glitchy and slow.